pchemguy/spec-kit/templates/commands/checklist.md

 #### File Handling

 - Create `FEATURE_DIR/checklists/` directory if it does not exist
-- Filename:
-    - Use short, descriptive name `[domain].md` (e.g., `ux.md`, `api.md`, `security.md`)
+- Use short, descriptive filenames `[domain].md` (e.g., `ux.md`, `api.md`, `security.md`)
     - If file does NOT exist:
         - Create new file
         - Start numbering at CHK001
     - If file exists:
         - Append new items
         - Continue numbering following the last existing CHK ID
 - NEVER delete, overwrite, or renumber existing content

 #### Generation Rules